kubernetes/enhancements/keps/sig-storage/695-skip-permission-change/README.md

   not impact already running workloads.

 * **What specific metrics should inform a rollback?**
-  If after enabling this feature and setting `pod.Spec.SecurityContext.FSGroupChangePolicy` users notice an increase in volume mount time via `storage_operation_duration_seconds{operation_name=volume_mount}` or an increase in mount error count via `storage_operation_errors_total{operation_name=volume_mount}` then a cluster-admin may want to rollback the feature.
+  If after enabling this feature and setting `pod.Spec.SecurityContext.VolumeChangePolicy` users notice an increase in volume mount time via `storage_operation_duration_seconds{operation_name=volume_mount}` or an increase in mount error count via `storage_operation_errors_total{operation_name=volume_mount}` then a cluster-admin may want to rollback the feature.